 How to get to it?
 Walk past the Old School Room Tea shop, go over the bridge and up the steps that lead to the campsite's toilets.
 Walk straight through the grounds and the tree can be seen straight ahead.
 The size of this tree is remarkable and is set in a place with lots of history.

-Wild Garlic In Our Grounds - The wild garlic season starts from late winter and peaks towards the end of Spring, making the month of May the perfect time to visit Rydal for wild garlic lovers.
+Wild Garlic in our Grounds - The wild garlic season starts in late winter and peaks towards the end of Spring, making the month of May the perfect time to visit Rydal for wild garlic lovers.
 The smell is very subtle and not overpowering.
-Just note that when wild garlic grows it means the woodland you are walking in is very old.
+Just note that the woodland you are walking in is ancient when wild garlic grows.